F4biian/RAGognizer/README.md

 3. (Optional) Configure environment variables from `.env.sample` and set them in a new `.env` file.
 (Would only use `HF_HOME` or `HF_TOKEN`)
 4. Run `app.py` (it calls `demo.launch()` on startup).

+Here's an example of the UI (detection tab):

 <p align="center">
   <img src="media/UI_Example.png" alt="Screenshot of the Gradio UI" style="width: 80%;">